folk and roots music classes for babies, toddlers, "big kids" and their grown-ups

 Lily Sexton

-Lily began playing the violin at the age of four, studying in the Suzuki Method at the Suzuki School of Westport and Talent Education Suzuki School.
+Lily (she/her) began playing the violin at the age of four, studying in the Suzuki Method at the Suzuki School of Westport and Talent Education Suzuki School.
 While pursuing a Bachelor's Degree at the University of Massachusetts (Amherst), she shifted her focus to fiddling and singing in the traditional Appalachian style.
 Since then, she has formed several bands in the Pioneer Valley, most notably progressive bluegrass group Mamma's Marmalade.
 Outside of New England, her bands have toured the U.S. and Canada, and she has shared stages with music greats such as David Grier, Mike Compton, Michael Daves, and Joe Newberry.
 Sexton spent two years as Strings teacher at The Hartsbrook School in Hadley, MA, working with 4th grade, 5th grade and high school student ensembles, and is currently on faculty at Northampton Community Music Center.
 When she is not performing with her bands, she is committed to fostering the musical and artistic growth of her students.
 Sexton believes music is the best medium for human connection, and that each young musician has something important to say with their craft.